 Teaching Rationale And Relationship

-The aims of the module are drawn from the Newcastle University Graduate Skills Framework.
+The aims of the module are drawn from the Newcastle University Graduate Skills Framework and informed by current Graduate recruitment guidance.
+The intended skills outcomes aim to equip students with the ability to articulate how they have developed and learned from practical work experience to make them more employable.
 Students will achieve the learning outcomes for the module through full engagement with the activities indicated above.

 The format of resits will be determined by the Board of Examiners